Book Back Cover: The Essential Elements One Must Know.

 Over to You

-It is possible that you might want to blaze a pioneering trail and not have all or some of the elements listed above on the back cover.
+You might want to blaze a pioneering trail and not have all or some of the elements listed above on the back cover.
 However, it’s good to keep in mind that these are the traditional elements expected by the reader after reading and observing many books.